The Full Story of

 Neurodiversity-Affirming

-We will celebrate all forms of communication, learning, and expression—including AAC and sensory adaptations.
-We will recognize neurodivergence as a natural part of human diversity, not a flaw to be fixed.
+We celebrate all forms of communication, learning, and expression—including AAC and sensory adaptations.
+We recognize neurodivergence as a natural part of human diversity, not a flaw to be fixed.

 04

-Our programs will welcome survivors and allies of all backgrounds, identities, and experiences.
-We will actively resist systems of oppression—including racism, ableism, and transphobia—and work toward equity in everything we do.
+We embrace survivors and allies of all backgrounds, identities, and experiences.
+We actively resist systems of oppression—including racism, ableism, and transphobia—and work toward fairness in everything we do.

 05